thatdania/battle-/README.md

-# battlegame 🕹🕹
+# Battlegame 🕹🕹

-This project is a work in progress of learning how to build a battle game.
-We learnt how to set up a controller, what elements were required and how to load our game onto the browser.
+This project was about building a battling game in pairs throughout the week using Ruby.
+We learnt how to connect different elements such as players, scores and attacks in diferrent routes of the controller.
+Given we did this in pairs, this was a work in progress project as we jumped between people's projects across the week depending on thier progress.

-# Domain Model
+# Domain Model (User stories that we wanted to cover)

 A strategy to approaching the problems of the challenge was to list out all the user stories that represented requirements for the website in order for it to accomplish the challenge.
-My pair partner and I came up with this model before touching any code in order to know what requirements neede to be met
+My pair partner and I came up with this model before touching any code in order to know what requirements neede to be met.

 | Objects       | Messages      | Output                      |
 | ------------- |:-------------:| ---------------------------:|